singh-aparna/portfolio-aparna-singh/README.md

 ## 📚 What I Learned

--Building responsive, accessible, and visually appealing designs with Tailwind CSS.
+- Building responsive, accessible, and visually appealing designs with Tailwind CSS.
--Structuring a React application to ensure scalability and maintainability.
+- Structuring a React application to ensure scalability and maintainability.
--Managing state and implementing reusable components in React.
+- Managing state and implementing reusable components in React.

 ## 🔧 How to Use